Getting Started with MCP Server

 Actionsโ

-Available actions mirror Brobot's capabilities:
+Available actions mirror Brobot's action capabilities:

 Integration Patternsโ